 In some cases, an external agency may award a fellowship directly to an individual, so that the funding is not processed through Stanford.
 In this case, the student is billed for tuition and fees in the same manner as other students, and pays those expenses directly.
 Such aid is not processed by means of the GFS system.

 Students with competitive fellowship awards paid directly to them are eligible for a Cardinal Care health insurance subsidy in the same way as students with financial aid processed through Stanford.
-Departments should request and keep a copy of appropriate documentation defining such fellowship awards, and then document the fellowship by means of an "Information Only" entry in GFS.
+Degree programs should request and keep a copy of appropriate documentation defining such fellowship awards, and then document the fellowship by means of an "Information Only" entry in GFS.

-Departments may use stipend payments from appropriate sources of funds to provide the following other types of financial support for graduate students.
+Degree programs may use stipend payments from appropriate sources of funds to provide the following other types of financial support for graduate students.
 In most cases, these types of payments are NOT allowable charges on sponsored projects.

 With the exception of health insurance payments, stipend payments made from university sources of funding will be charged a “stipend surcharge.”
 The amount of the surcharge is set annually to cover the cost of the Cardinal Care subsidy program.

 Payments to help a grad student pay education-related expenses (other than travel expenses) are considered to be student support and not a university business expense.
 As such, these kinds of payments are processed as stipends in GFS.
 This includes money to buy books or other materials that the student will use and keep.
 When money is being awarded in advance to pay education-related expenses, including anticipated travel, the funds are provided as a stipend.
 As student support, these payments are tax-reportable income.
 The student may be able to deduct their education-related expenses on their taxes (and should save their receipts for this purpose).
-If a student is being reimbursed for materials purchased for the department (where the materials will belong to Stanford, and not to the student), the expense should be treated as university business and processed through the Travel and Reimbursement office, not by means of a stipend payment in GFS.
+If a student is being reimbursed for materials purchased for the degree program (where the materials will belong to Stanford, and not to the student), the expense should be treated as university business and processed through the Travel and Reimbursement office, not by means of a stipend payment in GFS.

-Departments who wish to reimburse a student's travel expenses may do so through the normal procedures for travel and reimbursement, handled through the university's general accounting systems.
+Degree programs who wish to reimburse a student's travel expenses may do so through the normal procedures for travel and reimbursement, handled through the university's general accounting systems.

 Special accomplishments or assistance provided by a student may be recognized with a one-time stipend payment, processed through GFS.